oracle-livelabs/oci/oci-stack-monitoring-fundamentals/metric-extensions/metric-extensions.md

 	![Metric Extension page, highlighting the host ebs04-a](images/2-9-me.png " ")

-	Once you have navigated to the ebs04-a home page, scroll down to view the Metric Extension chart "Memory Use" as in the live example the Metric Extension was renamed.
+	Once you have navigated to the ebs04-a home page, scroll down to view the Metric Extension chart **Memory Use** as in the live example the Metric Extension was renamed.

 	![EBS04a home page](images/2-10-me.png " ")